 - Accomplish all tasks through positive collaborative partnerships with districts and state agencies.

-Assessment and Accountabiluty Policy Advisory Committee (AAPAC)
+Assessment and Accountability Policy Advisory Committee (AAPAC)

-The Utah State Board of Education has recently established the Assessment and Accountability Policy Advisory Committee.
+The Utah State Board of Education (USBE) has recently established the Assessment and Accountability Policy Advisory Committee.
 This committee was formally known as the Policy Advisory Committee (PAC).
 The purpose of this committee is to review current assessment and accountability policies, business rules, pending test administrations decisions and detailed accountability rules and implementation decisions.
 The committee will also assist the Board’s Assessment and Accountability Section to represent and inform the education communities about the Board’s policies, programs, rules, and procedures.
 We will also be consulting on the new Every Student Succeeds Act (ESSA) Federal Education Law and how it pertains to Utah’s students.
 The meetings will be held quarterly beginning in September and usually last 2-3 hours.
 If you would like to be considered for membership on this committee, please fill out the application form below.

 Assessment News and Events

 Parental Exclusion Form 2016-2017 Elementary and Secondary Assessments

 Administrative Rule R277-404